instructlab/docs.instructlab.ai/docs/community/FAQ.md

 ### How can I contribute?

-You can begin your contribution journey by reading over the [Contributing](https://github.com/instruct-lab/community/blob/main/CONTRIBUTING.md) guide and joining the [Community Slack Channel](https://github.com/instructlab/community/blob/main/InstructLabSlackGuide.md).
+You can begin your contribution journey by reading over the [Contributing](https://github.com/instruct-lab/community/blob/main/CONTRIBUTING.md) guide and joining the [Community Discord Server](https://instructlab.ai/discord) or the [Community Slack Channel](https://github.com/instructlab/community/blob/main/InstructLabSlackGuide.md).

 When you're ready to start contributing, you can follow the [Getting Started](https://github.com/instruct-lab/community/blob/main/README.md#getting-started-with-the-instructlab-project-workstreams) guide.
 This guide shows you how to